Clarification and therapy

 Information material rehabilitation

 Have you recently been a patient with us or are you still a patient?
 It is important that you continue to keep yourself well informed and take your rehabilitation seriously.
-To support you at home as well, we will be happy to provide you with appropriate information material (in German only).
+To support you at home as well, we will be happy to provide you with appropriate information material.